GedeonTS/Portfolio/README.md

 # PORTFOLIO

-This is a Webpage about our porfolio.
+This is a Webpage about our Porfolio.

 ## Built With